Navigating workers’ compensation in Canada—how to get started

 You might be wondering who pays for workers’ compensation in Canada.
 The answer is that it largely falls to the employer.

 How much do employers have to pay for workers’ compensation insurance?
-Unfortunately, it’s hard to say.
+With legislation constantly changing, it can be difficult to define an exact amount.
 Rates for specific businesses and industries are determined by each provincial board.
 Employers in Canada must register with the appropriate WCB and pay all applicable premiums.

 Other than workers compensation payment, employers are also responsible for: